Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Identification of Partially Latent Covariates

 where $y_{i}$ is the logarithm of the team's output, $x_{i1}$ is the logarithm of hours worked by the first team member (a manager), and $x_{i2}$ is the logarithm of hours worked by the second team member (an employee).\footnote{The team production concept is also related to the concept of task production functions, which are surveyed by \citet*{Acemoglu-Autor-11}. \citet*{Haanwinckel-18} estimates a task production function in which each team member specializes in a single task.} The data structure described in Assumption \ref{assu:OneLatent} arises if the researcher interviews only one member, and not both members of the team.
 We also refer to this technique as an ``\textit{input-based sampling}'' approach.
 It is plausible that the interviewed team member knows the team's output, but does not have complete information about the other team member's input choices.
-Hence, the surveyed person provides the output level, $y_{i}$, and her own hours worked, $x_{i1}$ \textit{or} $x_{i2}$, leading to the problem of partially latent inputs as defined in Assumption \ref{assu:OneLatent}. \end{example*} The next assumption imposes a monotonicity condition on the outcome function. \begin{assumption}[Monotonicity of the Outcome Function] $F$ is nondecreasing in all of its arguments and is strictly increasing in at least one of its arguments. \end{assumption} This assumption essentially states that the covariates or inputs $\left(x_{i1},x_{i2}\right)$ and the structural error $u_{i}$ have nonnegative effects on the outcome variable $y_{i}$.
+Hence, the surveyed person provides the output level, $y_{i}$, and her own hours worked, $x_{i1}$ \textit{or} $x_{i2}$, leading to the problem of partially latent inputs as defined in Assumption \ref{assu:OneLatent}. \end{example*} The next assumption imposes a monotonicity condition on the outcome function. \begin{assumption}[Monotonicity of the Outcome Function] $F$ is nondecreasing in all its arguments and is strictly increasing in at least one of its arguments. \end{assumption} This assumption essentially states that the inputs $\left(x_{i1},x_{i2}\right)$ and the productivity shock $u_{i}$ have nonnegative effects on the output variable $y_{i}$.
 Moreover, the monotonicity is strict in, at least, one of the three arguments $x_{i1},x_{i2}$, and $u_{i}$.
-The restriction of monotonicity with respect to $\left(x_{i1},x_{i2}\right)$ is substantive: it requires that the covariates cannot negatively affect the outcome variable holding everything else fixed.
+The restriction of monotonicity with respect to $\left(x_{i1},x_{i2}\right)$ is substantive: it requires that the inputs cannot negatively affect the output variable holding everything else fixed.
 In contrast, the restriction of monotonicity with respect to $u_{i}$ is largely innocuous given the interpretation of $u_{i}$ as a (weakly) ``positive shock''. \begin{example*}[Team Production Functions Continued] Assumption \ref{assu:MonoF} is satisfied in the linear additive model in equation \eqref{eq:Model_CD} provided that the model satisfies the additional parameter restriction that $\a_{1},\a_{2}\geq0$. \end{example*} Next, we turn to the assumptions on the unobserved errors $u_{i}$ and $\e_{i}$ in equation \eqref{eq:Gen_model}.
-First, we assume that the endogenous covariates $x_{i}$ are strictly monotone functions of the scalar structural error $u_{i}$, potentially after conditioning on a set of observed covariates $z_{i}$, that may affect the covariates $x_{i}$. \begin{assumption}[Strict Monotonicity of the Covariates in the Structural Error] There exists a vector of additional observed covariates $z_{i}$ and two deterministic, real-valued functions $h_{1},h_{2}$, such that
+First, we assume that the endogenous inputs $x_{i}$ are strictly monotone functions of the scalar productivity shock $u_{i}$, potentially after conditioning on a set of observed covariates $z_{i}$, that may affect the inputs $x_{i}$. \begin{assumption}[Strict Monotonicity of the Covariates in the Structural Shock] There exists a vector of additional observed covariates $z_{i}$ and two deterministic, real-valued functions $h_{1},h_{2}$, such that